oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     ```

   **Key Points**
-    - Once you do encrypt the database you need to do a full backup, as a best practice
+1. Once you do encrypt the database you need to do a full backup, as a best practice
-    - TDE encrypts the
+2. TDE encrypts the
-        - Datafile
+    a.
+Datafile
-        - Tablespace
+    b.
+Tablespace
-        - Data in the blocks
+    c.
+Data in the blocks

-    - TDE does NOT encrypt
+3. TDE does NOT encrypt
-        - Block Headers
+    a.
+Block Headers
-            -  Means when you go to back it up nothing changed
+        i.
+Means when you go to back it up nothing changed
-            - If you do an incremental it won’t look at the database and say the data in the data file or tablespace changed because it got encrypted
+        ii.
+If you do an incremental it won’t look at the database and say the data in the data file or tablespace changed because it got encrypted
-            - All it knows is the header, which has the last update scn, didn’t change, so the block didn’t change
+        iii.
+All it knows is the header, which has the last update scn, didn’t change, so the block didn’t change
-            - But the data within the block did change because it was encrypted
+        iv.
+But the data within the block did change because it was encrypted

-    - If you only do an incremental merge then
+4. If you only do an incremental merge then
-        - The data will stay unencrypted
+    a.
+The data will stay unencrypted
-        - You need to start over as it will take those incremental backups that are unencrypted, merge it into the full backup, which is unencrypted, and keep it unencrypted
+    b.
+You need to start over as it will take those incremental backups that are unencrypted, merge it into the full backup, which is unencrypted, and keep it unencrypted
-        - It will stay unencrypted till you do another full backup
+    c.
+It will stay unencrypted till you do another full backup
-        - The exception is the ZDLRA/RA21
+    d.
+The exception is the ZDLRA/RA21

 ## Task 3: Look at the wallet for CDB1
     - Showing the default location